Virtual network traffic routing

 VirtualNetworkServiceEndpoint: The public IP addresses for certain services are added to the route table by Azure when you enable a service endpoint to the service.
 Service endpoints are enabled for individual subnets within a virtual network, so the route is only added to the route table of a subnet a service endpoint is enabled for.
 The public IP addresses of Azure services change periodically.
 Azure manages the addresses in the route table automatically when the addresses change.
 Learn more about virtual network service endpoints, and the services you can create service endpoints for.

-You can create custom, or user-defined(static), routes in Azure to override Azure's default system routes, or to add additional routes to a subnet's route table.
+You can create custom, or user-defined(static), routes in Azure to override Azure's default system routes, or to add more routes to a subnet's route table.
 In Azure, you create a route table, then associate the route table to zero or more virtual network subnets.
 Each subnet can have zero or one route table associated to it.
 To learn about the maximum number of routes you can add to a route table and the maximum number of user-defined route tables you can create per Azure subscription, see Azure limits.
-If you create a route table and associate it to a subnet, the routes within it are combined with, or override, the default routes Azure adds to a subnet by default.
+When you create a route table and associate it to a subnet, the table's routes are combined with the subnet's default routes.
+If there are conflicting route assignments, user-defined routes will override the default routes.

 You can specify the following next hop types when creating a user-defined route:

 Virtual appliance: A virtual appliance is a virtual machine that typically runs a network application, such as a firewall.
-To learn about a variety of pre-configured network virtual appliances you can deploy in a virtual network, see the Azure Marketplace.
+To learn about various pre-configured network virtual appliances you can deploy in a virtual network, see the Azure Marketplace.
 When you create a route with the virtual appliance hop type, you also specify a next hop IP address.
 The IP address can be:

 The private IP address of a network interface attached to a virtual machine.
 Any network interface attached to a virtual machine that forwards network traffic to an address other than its own must have the Azure Enable IP forwarding option enabled for it.
 The setting disables Azure's check of the source and destination for a network interface.
 Learn more about how to enable IP forwarding for a network interface.
 Though Enable IP forwarding is an Azure setting, you may also need to enable IP forwarding within the virtual machine's operating system for the appliance to forward traffic between private IP addresses assigned to Azure network interfaces.
 If the appliance must route traffic to a public IP address, it must either proxy the traffic, or network address translate the private IP address of the source's private IP address to its own private IP address, which Azure then network address translates to a public IP address, before sending the traffic to the Internet.
 To determine required settings within the virtual machine, see the documentation for your operating system or network application.
 To understand outbound connections in Azure, see Understanding outbound connections.